Alone (The Pretenders album)

-Alone is the tenth studio album by English-American rock band The Pretenders.
-The album was released on October 21, 2016, by BMG Rights Management.
+Alone is the tenth studio album by English-American rock band the Pretenders.
+The album was released on 21 October 2016, by BMG Rights Management.
+It is the first Pretenders album since 2008's Break Up the Concrete, and follows Chrissie Hynde's solo debut Stockholm from 2014.

-Chrissie Hynde is the only member of the band to appear on the album (which may explain the chosen album title), with the backing band consisting of session musicians; this was also the case with Packed!
+Hynde is the only member of the band to appear on the album (which may explain the chosen album title), with the backing band consisting of session musicians; this was also the case with Packed!
 (1990), the first Pretenders album that used this method.
 The album is the band's second consecutive album not to include drummer Martin Chambers.